Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 The Main Training Script

-This is where everything comes together.
-The training loop handles the delicate dance of simultaneously training the anomaly classifier (on labeled source data), the reconstruction decoder (on both domains), and the domain discriminator (adversarially, on both domains).
-The DANN lambda schedule progressively increases the domain adaptation strength over training, following the formula from the original paper: λp = 2 / (1 + exp(-γ · p)) - 1, where p is the training progress from 0 to 1.
+The training script integrates the entire system.
+The training loop coordinates the simultaneous optimization of the anomaly classifier on labeled source data, the reconstruction decoder on both domains, and the domain discriminator (adversarially) on both domains.
+The DANN lambda schedule progressively increases the strength of domain adaptation across training, following the formula from the original paper: λp = 2 / (1 + exp(-γ · p)) - 1, where p denotes training progress from 0 to 1.

 train.py